burriach/edlab/content/authors/lia-guallar/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Former team members
+- BSc Students

 ---

-Anna Sánchez is a technician for the BRYOELEM project, supervised by Drs.
-Roger Grau and Marcos Fernández Martínez.
-Her MSc thesis was focused on the effects of traditional land management and landscape effects on plant and pollinator communities in mountain pastures.
+Lía Guallar Gual is a biology student conducting an internship at the EDM research team, supervised by Eladio Rodríguez-Penedo and Dr. Marcos Fernández Martínez.
+Her BSc thesis is focused on synthesising the available information regarding the importance of chemical elements on plant metabolic pathways.
+Lía is also involved in field and lab work within all projects of the EDM research team.